fbpx

 Wondering what makes energy renewable or not?

-Non-renewable energy is finite, which means we’ll run out of it eventually and have to change how we power our lives.
+Non-renewable energy is finite, so we’ll run out of it eventually and have to change how we power our lives.
 Fossil fuels are non-renewable energy sources.
-We’ve been using fossil fuels as a source of energy as long as humans have been around, like our use of coal or wood for fires in the home.
+We’ve been using fossil fuels as a source of energy for as long as humans have been around, like our use of coal.

-However, as our world grows the amount of fossil fuels we use to power everything from our homes to global trade has increased.
-With so much relying on fossil fuels we’ll eventually use up that supply.
-But our world won’t stop growing, so we need to come up with ways to power our homes and lives that don’t rely on fossil fuels.
+As our world grows, the amount of fossil fuels we use to power everything — from our homes to global trade — has increased.
+With so much reliance on fossil fuels, we’ll eventually use up that supply — and contribute to air pollution.
+But our world won’t stop growing, so we need to develop clean energy sources to power our homes and lives that don’t rely on fossil fuels.

 What is Solar Energy?

-As you may guess from the name, solar panels absorb sunlight and then convert that into electricity through a process called the photovoltaic effect.
+Solar energy is power created by harnessing the sun’s rays through solar panels.
+Solar panels absorb sunlight and then convert that into electricity through a process called the photovoltaic effect, which creates solar power.

 With the sun always around to help photovoltaic (or PV) panels create electricity, they’re fast becoming a popular power source.
-Solar energy has been one of the fastest-growing sources of renewable energy in 2020 solar generation made up 3.3% of the total US generation
+Solar power has been one of the fastest-growing renewable energy sources.
+In 2020, solar power comprised 3.3% of total US energy generation.

-According to the U.S. National Renewable Energy Laboratories (NREL), the amount of energy from sunlight that hits the Earth in one hour could supply the world’s energy needs for an entire year!
+Solar energy can power homes, businesses, cars, aircraft, and electronic devices.
+According to the United States National Renewable Energy Laboratories (NREL), the amount of energy from sunlight that hits the Earth in one hour could supply the world’s energy needs for an entire year.

 With solar becoming more widely available and used in homes, and technology becoming more advanced, solar also becomes more affordable for homeowners.
-The industry-standard lifespan of solar panels is about 25-30 years, which means you’ll likely have them for as long as you live in your home.
+The industry-standard lifespan of solar panels is about 25-30 years, so you’ll likely have them for as long as you live in your home.

 What Are the Benefits of Switching to Solar?